 Thankfully, there was a changeover in tenancy and we increased the rent to market rent, to cover off these increased costs.

 The increased rent also allows us to do some small repairs needed in the place, cleaning, etc. Keep in mind that this place is only 8 years old, maintenance costs are relatively low compared to houses that we invest in Hamilton and St. Catharines.
-We are also worried that these changes may affect new landlords who are yet to build their real estate portfolio as they won’t be able to make a profit.
-If you are unsure about your real estate portfolio, check out this article explaining what is real estate portfolio.

 For people who run rentals that are including utilities, their cost of running their businesses has increased substantially, thanks to the increase in hydro bills, in the last couple of years.
 As hydro bills are on the increase, smaller business landlords find themselves trying to save money by switching other utility providers to find better deals.
 Often, water bills can be costly, meaning that they are usually one of the most popular utilities to switch.
-When thinking about changing water suppliers, it might be worth researching online to find out how to locate a reliable company.

 Imagine if this Bill 144 were to pass, landlords would never be able to pass on the increase cost of operating the business to the tenants.